Saturday, 29 April 2023

 My first encounter with carnival glass was in London's Portobello Road street market many years ago.
 A stallholder told me that the name comes from a time when objects made from a special type of pressed glass with an iridescent glazing were awarded as prizes at carnivals, fetes and funfairs in the US.

-I didn't much care for the orange-coloured pieces, which are the most common variety, but thought that some of the other colours were beautiful.
-I started buying items of carnival glass here and there, but was never a serious collector.
+I didn't much care for the orange-coloured items, which are the most common variety, but I thought that some of the other colours were beautiful.
+I started buying pieces of carnival glass here and there, but I was never a serious collector.

 I now know from looking at images online that there are far better pieces available than I ever saw.
-I am very happy with what I have though and don't plan to add to my collection, but I do wish that I had bought more of this glass when prices were very much lower.
+I am very happy with what I have though; I don't plan to add to my collection, but I do wish that I had bought more of this glass when prices were very much lower.

 Here are some typical examples of carnival glass: